-‘Dance Moms’ Abby Lee Miller Crying And Gobbling Macaroni & Cheese On Way To Prison Mocked By Twitter
+‘Dance Moms’ Star Abby Lee Miller Crying And Gobbling Macaroni & Cheese On Way To Prison Mocked By Twitter

 — ???? (@NanaRealSweet) July 27, 2017

-While Twitter is entertained by the scenes of Abby Lee just before she turned herself into the correctional facility, she faces more than jail time.
+While Twitter is entertained by the scenes of Abby Lee just before she turned herself in to the correctional facility, she faces more than jail time.
 After being found guilty in May of bankruptcy fraud in Pittsburgh, Pennsylvania, Miller also was ordered by Chief Judge Joy Flowers Conti to pay a $40,000 fine.

 Following the Dance Moms star’s stint in prison, Abby Lee will need to serve two years of probation.
 In addition, during her time on probation, she will be required to reside in a place that the probation officer approves.